Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4 align="center"> Figure 31</h4>
 </p>

 As it is observed the columns: "VIN", "id"  were also dropped.
+The independent dataset is comprised by 144 columns and 29250 rows.

 <h2>Modeling</h2>
 <h3>Cross-Validation Approach used</h3>